World Cup 2026 Golden Boot: Prediction, Top Scorer Race & Leaderboard

 World Cup 2026 Golden Boot Prediction

-There is also the story of it.
-Messi has never won a Golden Boot in six World Cups, and Mbappe’s hat-trick in the 2022 final left him one goal short.
-In what looks like his last tournament, the all-time top scorer finally claiming the one individual prize that has eluded him would be a fitting end.
+There is the story of it too.
+Messi has never won a Golden Boot in six World Cups, and Mbappe’s hat trick in the 2022 final beat him to it last time.
+Facing the same rival on the same stage, a big final from Messi would rewrite that ending.

 The Contenders